borisdev/research/zillow.md

 - [ ] Customers Are Our North Star - Avoid XY problem, question ROI on the customer
 - [ ] Turn On the Lights - Information to Avoid waste.
 XY problem, think big picture

-#### Balance speed and quality and whats right -- tri-lemma
+#### Trilemma: Balance speed, quality and whats right (ethics)

 - [ ] Think Big, Move Fast -- choose low-hanging business fruit
 - [ ] Do the Right Thing - ethics
 - [ ] Deliver Quality on Time, Every Time -- balance speed and quality for customer

-#### Balance of individualism and team work
+#### Trilemma: Balance of autonomy, team work, and individualism (diversity)

-- [x] Include and Empower - fairness, diversity, individualism, no tyranny of the masses
+- [ ] Include and Empower - fairness, diversity, individualism, no tyranny of the masses
-- [x] Better Together -- Interdependence, Team work
+- [ ] Better Together -- Interdependence, Team work
 - [ ] Own It - autonomy and accountability

 ### Leadership guide